Alpha4-Labs/saas-demo-loyalteez/README.md

 - ✅ Brand ID is public anyway (wallet address)
 - ✅ Works reliably across all hosting platforms
 - ✅ Matches the Discord bot pattern

+**Note:** In a production app, you'd replace the placeholder `user@example.com` with actual user email from your authentication system.
+The demo uses placeholders for simplicity.

 ---